Looking for the BA Economics course details, subjects list, and syllabus?

 Leadership skill is a very important skill for those who want to become a manager or a leader in a company or want to do their own business.

-If you have leadership skills then you can make decisions easily, inspired people, motivate them, become honest, create a visionary, become a problem solver, a critical thinker, become judgemental, etc.
+If you have leadership skills then you can make decisions easily, inspire people, motivate them, become honest, create a vision, become a problem solver, a critical thinker, become judgemental, etc.

-If you want to become a great leader then you must have this skill so that you can achieve the desired goal for you or a company.
+If you want to become a great leader then you must have this skill so that you can achieve the desired goal for yourself or your company.

 Communication Skills